Momentum Embedded Tutoring

 Embedded Tutoring for Supplemental Instruction was piloted in the fall semester of 2024.
 The Tutoring Center embedded four student tutors in five MTH 154 sections, two MTH 161 sections, thirteen ENG 111 sections, and one EDE 10 section.

 In Spring 2025, the program was brought to scale for all on campus and online course sections.
-Tutors are embedded in six sections of MTH 154, five sections of MTH 161, sixteen sections of ENG 111, and one section of EDE 10.
+Tutors were embedded in six sections of MTH 154, five sections of MTH 161, sixteen sections of ENG 111, and one section of EDE 10.

 What the Embedded Tutor Does